Heapy/awesome-kotlin/app/rss/articles/Rest API plumbing with kotlin.md

 #### External APIs and the bounded context pattern

-Beyond the issue of connecting with an external API and the technical part of it (remote calls, authentication,…) as developers we have to manage the [**Bounded Context pattern**](http://martinfowler.com/bliki/BoundedContext.html).
+Beyond the issue of connecting with an external API and the technical part of it (remote calls, authentication,...) as developers we have to manage the [**Bounded Context pattern**](http://martinfowler.com/bliki/BoundedContext.html).

 The external system has its own domain model, which makes sense in its context, but is certainly different from our model/context.